jrwats/bughouse.app/web/socket/nodejs/README.md

 NOTE: `git clone https://github.com/jrwats/node-telnet-client` to run locally You can rely on the `yarn preinstall` script to do this for you.

+TODO handle auth error:
+  errorInfo: {
+    code: 'auth/id-token-expired',
+    message: 'Firebase ID token has expired.
+Get a fresh ID token from your client app and try again (auth/id-token-expired).
+See https://firebase.google.com/docs/auth/admin/verify-id-tokens for details on how to retrieve an ID token.'
+  },
+  codePrefix: 'auth'